nellore/strandedness/README.md

 # strandedness
 For analyzing RNA-seq data for stranded or unstranded experimental protocol.

-Current code allows user to run code with .sam file input, and samples the file in preparation for parsing the sampled reads.
+Current code allows user to run code with .sam file input, samples the file, parses the sampled reads, and calculated the binomial distribution function pmf for the resulting sense/antisense "errors."  i.e.: if the sample is stranded/unstranded what is the probability that we will have gotten X errors?

-The min_reads section - which calculates the minimum number of reads that must be sampled to give high enough confidence in the final strandedness call - is UNDER CONSTRUCTION.
-Don't trust the calculated standard deviation.